smallstep/certificates/examples/README.md

 # Curl as Client

-When using curl as client to request the demo server a cert from `Kubernetes CA` is required:
+While the demo client provides a convenient way to periodically send requests to the demo server curl in combination with a client cert from `Kubernetes CA` can be used to hit the server instead:

 ```bash
 $ step ca certificate kube_client kube_client.crt kube_client.key \